alestic/abc/README.md

 ## Contributing

--Pull requests and bug reports are unlikely to be reviewed, incorporated, or fixed; but you are welcome to fork the project and publish updates.
+Pull requests and bug reports are unlikely to be reviewed, incorporated, or fixed; but you are welcome to fork the project and publish updates.

 ## License